CipherOne/swiftprotocol/README.md

-# Articles Incorprating the Non Profit Universal Basic Income Corporation
+# The Non Profit Universal Basic Income Corporation

 The Universal Basic Income Corporation (UBIC) protocol is the DAO-based implemention of Universal Basic Income (UBI).